-- Manual Gates - A proven, simple and cost effective solution, manual gates are the most commonly used for both pedestrian and vehicle access.
-All our fence styles come available with matching manual gates.
+Manual Gates - A proven, simple, and cost effective solution, manual gates are the most commonly used gate type for both pedestrian and vehicle access.
+All our manual gates have fence styles to match.

-- Automated Gates - Convenient and providing a higher level of security than manual gates, automated gates are available in a range of styles and designs.
+Automated Gates - Convenient and providing a higher level of security than manual gates, our automated gates are available in a range of styles and designs.

-- Tracked Sliding Gates - Space efficient where space beyond the gate is restricted and suitable for high and heavy gate designed.
-Almost always automated and provide a good level of security.
+Tracked Sliding Gates - Space efficient where space beyond the gate is restricted and suitable for high and heavy gate designs.
+Almost always automated for ease of use and increased security.

-- Cantilever Sliding Gates - Also suited to sites with limited space, they are the best choice where there is sloped or uneven ground as they do not require tracks and can be single of double leaf in design.
+Cantilever Sliding Gates - Also suited to sites with limited space, they are the best choice where there is sloped or uneven ground as they do not require tracks and can be single or double leaf.

-- Bi-Folding Speed Gate - These are best suited to sites where the gate is subject to high wind loading or where there is limited space for swing gates.
+Bi-Folding Speed Gates - These are best suited to sites where the gate is subject to high wind loading or where there is limited space for swing gates.

 Top 10 factors to consider when choosing a metal security gate: